Password writeback overview

 - Supports password resets for users that use Active Directory Federation Services (AD FS) or other federation technologies: With password writeback, as long as the federated user accounts are synchronized into your Azure AD tenant, they are able to manage their on-premises Active Directory passwords from the cloud.

-- Supports password resets for users that use password hash sync: When the password reset service detects that a synchronized user account is enabled for password hash sync, we reset both this account’s on-premises and cloud password simultaneously.
+- Supports password resets for users that use password hash synchronization: When the password reset service detects that a synchronized user account is enabled for password hash synchronization, we reset both this account’s on-premises and cloud password simultaneously.
 Password writeback does not depend on password hash synchronization.

 - Supports password changes from the access panel and Office 365: When federated or password synchronized users come to change their expired or non-expired passwords, we write those passwords back to your local Active Directory environment.